 His loud laugh surprised her.
 "Because I want to."
 His lips touched down again.
 "Because I can."
 Again, they came down, and this time his mouth opened, and his tongue found hers, and she moaned.
 He laughed again, as if in pleasure at the sound.

 He began to strip off her uniform, and she tried to stop him.
 "Are you crazy?
 Anyone could come in here."
-As she said it, she realized that was not a very effective way to let him know she didn't want to have sex.
+As she said it, she realized that wasn't a very effective way to let him know she didn't want to have sex.

 "Computer, lock doors," he said, continuing in his quest to make her naked.